 * Use drip irrigation or soaker hoses to save water – and pay attention that they are only running when they should.
 Noodleheads fit on irrigation outlets.

-* Don’t let the water run when it doesn’t need to when you are watering the garden
+* Don’t let the water run when it doesn’t need to when watering the garden

 * Use gray water to save water in your garden

-* Get a portable collapsible greenhouse for your plants (this links to one example).
+* Get a portable collapsible greenhouse for your plants.
 They hold the moisture inside, greatly reducing loss of water to evaporation, thereby saving by reducing the amount of watering you need to do.
 There are many collapsible greenhouse in the Gardening & Yard section of our online store.